A BRIEF HISTORY OF DERBY, DERBYSHIRE

 By the time of the Domesday Book (1086) Derby had a population of about 2,000.
 That might seem very small to us but by the standards of the time, it was a fair-sized town.
 (A typical village had only 100 or 150 inhabitants).

 In 1154 Derby was given a charter (a document granting the townspeople certain rights).
 In 1204 a new charter gave the people of Derby the right to rule themselves.
 They were allowed to elect 2 bailiffs who ran the town.
 The merchants of Derby were also allowed to form a merchant's guild.
 The guild regulated trade in the town and protected its member's interests.

 Several trades were carried on in Medieval Derby.
 There was a wool industry.
 The wool was woven then fulled.
 This means it was cleaned and thickened by pounding it in a mixture of water and clay.
 The wool was then dyed.
 There were also many leather workers making gloves and saddles.
 There were also the same craftsmen found in any town such as butchers, bakers, brewers, carpenters, and blacksmiths.

 During the Middle Ages Derby grew in size and prosperity and may have had a population of around 3,500 in the 14th century.
 By then Derby was quite a large and important town.

-About 1230 Dominican friars (known as Blackfriars because of the colour of their habits) came to Derby.
-Friars were like monks but instead of withdrawing from the world they went out to preach and help the poor.
+About 1230 Dominican friars (known as Blackfriars because of the color of their habits) came to Derby.
+Friars were like monks but instead of withdrawing from the world, they went out to preach and help the poor.

 DERBY IN THE 16th CENTURY AND 17th CENTURY